Enhanced Long-Lived Dark Photon Signals at the LHC: Experimental constraints

 \section{Experimental constraints}

 Here we discuss various constraints on the model, including electroweak constraints from LEP, constraints from LHC, and also cosmological constraints.

 In our analysis, we will fix most model parameters so that a sizable LHC signal is expected.
 We first discuss these default parameter values.
-The heavy $Z'$ boson in our model mostly originates from the $U(1)_W$ boson $C_\mu$ whose mass is fixed to be $m_2 = 700$ GeV in the remaining of the analysis.
-In order to obtain a sufficient large $\psi\bar\psi$ production cross section at the LHC, we choose $g_W = 1$; a relatively large $U(1)_F$ coupling constant is also chosen, $g_F = 1.5$, so that a rather sizable dark radiation rate for the $\psi$ particle can be achieved in the model.
-We use $c\tau = \hbar c /\Gamma = 1$ m as the characteristic value for the proper lifetime of the dark photon, where $\Gamma$ is the dark photon decay width; the dark photon decay widths are given in Appendix.
+The heavy $Z'$ boson in our model mostly originates from the $U(1)_W$ boson $C_\mu$; {we choose $m_2 = 700$ GeV as the benchmark point in our analysis.}\footnote{The LLDP signal at the LHC is insensitive to the $m_2$ value when $m_2 > {\cal O} (100)$ GeV.} In order to obtain a sufficient large $\psi\bar\psi$ production cross section at the LHC, we choose $g_W = 1$; a relatively large $U(1)_F$ coupling constant is also chosen, $g_F = 1.5$, so that a rather sizable dark radiation rate for the $\psi$ particle can be achieved in the model. \footnote{We set $g_W = 1$ and $g_F = 1.5$ at the $A'$ mass scale.
+The RGE running of $g_W$ is insignificant, $\lesssim $ 5\% increment on $g_W$ at the $Z'$ mass scales.} We use $c\tau = \hbar c /\Gamma = 1$ m as the characteristic value for the proper lifetime of the dark photon, where $\Gamma$ is the dark photon decay width; the dark photon decay widths are given in Appendix \ref{app:decay}.
 We find that small modifications around $c\tau = 1$ m do not lead to significant changes in the collider signatures.
 The above values are the default ones used throughout the analysis, if not explicitly specified.

 {\it $Z$ invisible decay:} The $Z$ invisible decay width is measured to be $\Gamma_{\rm inv}^{\rm Z} \pm \delta \Gamma^{\rm Z}_{\rm inv} = 499$ MeV $\pm 1.5$ MeV \cite{ALEPH:2005ab}.
 The $Z$ boson can decay into the $\psi\bar\psi$ final state, if $m_Z > 2 m_\psi$, with a decay width \be \Gamma_{Z \to \psi \bar{\psi}}= { m_{Z} \over 12 \pi} (v^{\psi}_3)^{2} \sqrt{1-4 x_{\psi Z}} (1+2 x_{\psi Z}), \ee where $x_{\psi Z} \equiv (m_{\psi}/m_{Z})^{2}$, and $v^{\psi}_3$ is the vector coupling between the $Z$ boson and $\psi$, as given in Eq. ({\ref{eq:couplings}}).
 Equating the invisible decay width due to the $\psi\bar\psi$ final state to the experimental uncertainty $\delta \Gamma^{\rm Z}_{\rm inv}$, one obtains an upper bound on $v^{\psi}_3$, which is shown on Fig.\ ({\ref{fig:limit-mchi-eps2}}).
 For light $\psi$ mass, one has $v^{\psi}_3 \gtrsim 2.5 \times 10^{-2}$.